-seems to be caused by the out-of-plane offset estimation, while axial and lateral components are tracked well.
+The quantitative analysis shows that tracking accuracy is worse for small offsets and larger depths.
+Most of this error seems to be caused by the out-of-plane offset estimation, while axial and lateral components are tracked well.
 This indicates that even though the offset might be incorrectly estimated, the proposed axial aberration correction still works.
-We attribute the difficulty of estimating small elevations to the shallow slope of the out-of-plane amplitude decay for larger axial depths, as shown in Figure 3.
-This decrease in accuracy is also seen in the error matrix in Figure 5, and worsens with increasing axial distance.
+We attribute the difficulty of estimating small elevations to the shallow slope of the out-of-plane amplitude decay for larger axial depths, as shown in Fig. 3.
+This decrease in accuracy is also seen in the error matrix in Fig. 5 and worsens with increasing axial distance.
 Thus, it is important to provide both offset and axial aberration, to provide accurate tracking results within the Kalman filtering.
-For the simulated data this effect shows symmetrically at roughly out-of-plane distance under 1 mm.
-For the experimental data the threshold distance is similar, but an asymmetric behaviour can be observed, where positive elevational distance is underestimated and negative overestimated, as seen in Fig. 7.
+For the simulated data, this effect shows symmetrically at roughly out-of-plane distance under 1 mm.
+For the experimental data, the threshold distance is similar, but an asymmetric behavior can be observed, where positive elevational distance is underestimated and negative overestimated, as shown in Fig. 7.
 This indicates that the purely simulated framework can in principle be transferred to the experimental case, but small asymmetries in the imaging probe would need to be investigated and accounted for to further improve the results.